 Walker's selection came 24 hours after Elway bypassed some highly regarded defensive players to finally plug a persistent, gaping hole at left tackle with Utah's Garett Bolles .

 The Broncos used their third-round selections on Louisiana Tech wide receiver/kick returner Carlos Henderson and Lamar cornerback Brendan Langley, who's also a return specialist.

 Henderson can relieve pressure on Demaryius Thomas and Emmanuel Sanders.
 Langley replaces free agent departure Kayvon Webster in the Broncos' league-leading secondary.

 Elway's first draft, where he nabbed superstar Von Miller with the second overall pick, included Moore and Franklin, who combined to start 111 games in four seasons before leaving Denver as free agents following the 2014 season.

 In his first three drafts, Elway had a five second-round picks and the only one who reached a second contract in Denver was Wolfe, the 36th overall pick in 2012.

-Some teams stick to the mantra of picking the best player available in the first round but tip the scales in the second round and give more credence to the voices of coaches than scouts, filling pressing needs they may have bypassed in Round 1.
+Some teams who adhere to the mantra of picking the best player available in the first round tip the scales in the second round and give more credence to the voices of coaches than scouts, filling pressing needs they may have bypassed in Round 1.

 GOTSIS : The Australian was coming off a torn ACL when Elway chose him with the final pick of the second round last year.
-Gotsis played in 16 games but didn't start any games and finished with 14 tackles.
-His highlights were breaking up a Tom Brady pass in Week 15 and recovering a fumble against Oakland in the finale.
+Gotsis played in 16 games but didn't start any and finished with 14 tackles.

 For more NFL coverage: http://www.pro32.ap.org and http://www.twitter.com/AP-NFL